iFlyTech/iFlyDeepLearnFramework-Cpp/README.md

 ## Description

-The aim is to demonstrate how a project in C++ is developed, speci
+The aim is to demonstrate how a project in C++ is developed, specifically a Deep Learning framework,